 - Cambridge Senior VCE General Mathematics Units 1 & 2 (2016 edition) [Peter Jones et al.]

 - Calculator Texas TI-Nspire CX CAS Touchpad Colour

 For this study, students need access to a VCAA-approved CAS calculator.
-DECV course notes are written using the TI-Nspire CAS calculator and students are highly recommended to purchase one, if they are going to buy a new calculator.
+VSV course notes are written using the TI-Nspire CAS calculator and students are highly recommended to purchase one, if they are going to buy a new calculator.
 However, any of the listed VCAA-approved CAS calculators can be used.

 Further information on VCAA approved calculators is available on their website.

 The text books required by VSV for the Mathematics courses contain instructions for both TI-Nspire CAS and Casio ClassPad calculators.

 In addition to the instructions for TI-Nspire CAS, this course provides additional instructions for Casio ClassPad calculator.